syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Selected-Item.md

 ![Selected item status image](Appearance_images/SelectedItemStatus.png)

 ## SelectedItemProgress
-You can change the progress value of the stepview item using the [SelectedItemProgress](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html#Syncfusion_UI_Xaml_ProgressBar_SfStepProgressBar_SelectedItemProgress) property.
+You can change the progress value of the StepViewItem using the [SelectedItemProgress](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html#Syncfusion_UI_Xaml_ProgressBar_SfStepProgressBar_SelectedItemProgress) property.
 The default value of this property is `100`.
 {% tabs %}
 {% highlight XAML %}
 <Grid x:Name="grid">